 There are a few areas around the park and Visitor Center with picnic tables for your use.
 These areas are limited and cannot be reserved.
-Please remember to have the students pick up all trash and put it in the proper receptacles, or bring along a large trash bag to dispose of the trash.
+Please note that we do not have receptacles at the Museum and Visitor Center and all trash must be taken along with you.
 The Refreshment Saloon picnic tables on the outdoor deck of the Museum and Visitor Center are for visitors and groups ordering from the Saloon or through the boxed lunch program only.